There are many different types of novels, and you need to know from the start which category to specialize in. Why? Because writing is a business.

 But that doesn’t mean that you can concentrate on only the one thing and neglect the other…

-- On another level, you need to create a cast of fully rounded, believable characters who are struggling to overcome some very human problems.
-The way they deal with these problems will provide the reader with insights into the human condition – insights which will stay with them long after they have turned the final page.
+On another level, you need to create a cast of fully rounded, believable characters who are struggling to overcome some very human problems.
+The way they deal with these problems will provide the reader with insights into the human condition.
+These insights which will stay with them long after they have turned the final page.

 And you must do both of these things, whatever type of novel you write.
-Providing lots of entertainment but little understanding, or vice versa, is a trap you must avoid.
+Providing lots of entertainment but little understanding, or vice versa, is a trap to avoid.

 What is a novel’s purpose?
 It is to entertain and provide understanding of the human condition.
 Bad novels provide entertainment or understanding.
 But only good novels provide both.